Inklingo

 NounB1General

-Choose 'conflicto' when 'issue' refers to an internal struggle, a disagreement, or a clash between opposing forces or ideas.
+Use 'conflicto' when 'issue' implies an internal struggle or a disagreement between people or groups.

 A simple cartoon figure sitting down and holding their head in frustration, with a bright sun on one side and a dark storm cloud on the other side of their head, symbolizing internal conflict.